 Thomas Jefferson and Meriwether discussed the trading of agricultural items, including peaches, apricots, and pecans.
 Meriwether also felt comfortable asking Jefferson for a bottle of port wine in order to treat an ill son,2 as well as able to recommend Jefferson's art collection to a visiting artist.3 By 1816, Jefferson turned over all affairs with Meriwether to Thomas Jefferson Randolph and the two friends never wrote again.
 The estrangement may have occurred because Meriwether was opposed to the development of Jefferson's mills on the Rivanna River and, subsequently, because of Jefferson's lawsuit against the Rivanna Navigation Company.
 The lawsuit involved title and responsibility for the canal and locks at Jefferson's Shadwell mills.4

-1809 April 10.
-"Planted in the Nursery next below the little grass terras, in a bed ranging with the upper strawberry bed, 68. peach stones [W. Meriwether's Georgia black. unknown, but suppos'd good because saved]."6
+1809 April 10. "[P]lanted in the Nursery next below the little grass terras, in a bed ranging with the upper strawberry bed, 68. peach stones [W. Meriwether's Georgia black. unknown, but supposed good because saved]."7

 1811 November 13.
 "Paid Wm.
 D. Meriwether for sheep 91.D. ante Aug.
 3."9

 1816 March 14.
-(Jefferson to Ellen Wayles Randolph Coolidge).
-"We had scarcely wished Jefferson joy of his daughter when we recieved [sic] the news of the death of Mrs. Judy Randolph.
-Have they told you that our neighbor Mr. Sthreshly has sold out to Capt.
-Meriwether thus giving us a double subject of regret?"11
+(Jefferson to Ellen Wayles Randolph Coolidge). "[W]e had scarcely wished Jefferson joy of his daughter when we recieved the news of the death of mrs Judy Randolph. have they told you that our neighbor mr Sthreshly has sold out to Capt Meriwether thus giving us a double subject of regret?"11

 1817 March 4.
 "Pd. for carding wool at W. Meriwether's 1.67."12